 - Have indoor pets

 - Live near a freeway or a busy street

 - Haven’t landscaped your yard

 - Live near an active construction site

 Given that imbalances in static pressure shorten the lifespan of HVAC equipment, these are issues that are best resolved right away.
-Fortunately, static pressure measurements are always taken during comprehensive HVAC maintenance service.
-Scheduling annual air conditioner and heating system maintenance will ensure that static pressure changes don’t leave you without a functional heater or air conditioner.
+Fortunately, static pressure measurements are a part of HVAC maintenance service.
+Regular system maintenance will prevent you from having static pressure issues.

 At Gallagher’s Plumbing, Heating and Air, we offer HVAC maintenance services to residents of Sacramento, California, and the surrounding areas.
 If you’re having any issues with static pressure, don’t hesitate to give us a call.